Unibeautify/sparser/readme.md

 # Parse Framework
 **This is still early.
-For status and progress please see the Github issues.**
+For status and progress please see the Github issues and follow the latest branch.**

 This is slowly coming together.
 The code now runs, but I am asserting this is ready.
 There is still a lot I need to validate, document, and provide tests against.

 ## Overview
 The parser will consist of three lexers named: markup, script, and style.
 The markup parser will handle all markup related languages.
 The script parser will parse all C like languages, but C and C++ are not yet support.
 The style parser will parse languages similar to CSS, LESS, and SCSS.

 There is no lexer for languages that use white space as a primary syntax mechanism, which means more than just defining comments or inserting semicolons.
 As such there is no support for languages like Jade or Sass.

+## Files

+* **parse.js** - This is the only file that matters.
+Everything else is for maintenance and support.
+* nodetest.js - An interface to quickly run the parser with Node.js with formatted output.
+* browsertest.xhtml - An interface to quickly run the parser in a browser with formatted output.
+* language.js - A library used in nodetest.js and browsertest.xhtml to conveniently guess at the submitted language.
+* httpserver.js - In some browsers working with files from the file scheme is a pain in the ass, so let's use Node to fake it.

 ## Input
 The input will be a single object of certain defined properties.
 I haven't revised this from the Pretty Diff code but it will change drastically.
 Please follow issue #3 to keep updated on this progress.